BoLS logo Today's Tabletop & RPG News

 Goblins are a bunch of subterranean fey creatures who have a knack for trouble, mischief, and finding the weak spots in things bigger than them.
 Which are most things.

 Goblins have Fey Ancestry, like elves, which makes them resistant to being charmed.
 They also can make a Nimble Escape disengaging or hiding as a bonus action.
-But their signature ability is Fury of the Small which lets them add their proficiency bonus to damage when they deal damage with an attack or a spell to a creature one or more sizes larger than them.
+But this D&D 5E race’s signature ability is Fury of the Small which lets them add their proficiency bonus to damage when they deal damage with an attack or a spell to a creature one or more sizes larger than them.
 They can only do it [proficiency bonus] times per day, which is a nerf from where it was.
 But it’s still good.

 They can pick from either +2/+1 or +1/+1/+1 to their ability scores.
 Their Fury of the Small and Nimble Escape makes for excellent Rogues.
 Though Nimble Escape is honestly kind of a net wash there, as most Rogues have Cunning Action.
-Goblins can make surprisingly defensive Fighters or Paladins.
-Especially when you pile on damage to your attacks from Fury of the Small.
+Goblins can make surprisingly defensive Fighters or Paladins, especially when you pile on damage to your attacks from Fury of the Small.
 But their abilities complement any more offensive/attack-focused class, from a magic user to a martial one.

 Goliath